 Use Cornstarch Will Let You Have Double Thickening Ability Than Others

-Among those ingredients, I will recommend using cornstarch, which has double the thickening power as flour.
-That means you only need few spoons of cornstarch to make the mashed potatoes sticky.
+Among those ingredients, I will recommend using cornstarch, which has double the thickening power of flour.
+That means you only need a few tablespoons of cornstarch to make the mashed potatoes sticky.
 In addition, cornstarch is safe for gluten-free diets.

 However, you will need to be careful when stirring with cornstarch.
-Once you have your desired texture, stop the act.
-Over-stir can lead the agent to thin.
+Add one tablespoon at a time and stop once you have your desired texture.

 Use Cheese To Add Richer Flavor To Your Mashed Potatoes